Omkar-Kakade-Github/Blazing_CUDA_SGEMM/README.md

 ![](compare.png)

-The 4090 is about 41x faster in cuBLAS SGEMM.
+The 4090 is about 41x faster in cuBLAS SGEMM.(And can be more faster after tuning the kernel more)

 Here are the raw results: